hammad101088/memory-test-game-master/README.md

-# Memory Game Project
+# Memory Test Game Project

 ##Summary

-Memory Game written in javascript
+Memory Game written in javascript to test your memory

-how to play:
+##how to play:
+ - choose two cards and flip them.
+ - if they were different, they flipped back again untill you flip the right cards.
- choose cards and flip it. if you flip a different cards it flipped back again and one move scored . if you finish the game with 1:9 moves you get 3 stars.
-10:14 moves you get 2 stars . you  can reset the game any time by reset button.
+ - if you finish the game with 1:9 moves you get 3 stars and 10:14 moves you get 2 stars

-##About

-This little game is intended to have fun, train your memory skills.
+ - you  can reset the game any time by reset button.

+##Team members

+- mo'men elsayed elshobaky.
+- mohamed tarek mohamed hammad.